bairdb01/tensorflow-lstm/README.md

 # tensorflow-lstm
 An LSTM created in tensorflow to predict the temperature at various arenas.
-In this situation it is predicting the next temperature at the
-Capital Center based on the data available.
+In this situation it is predicting the temperature for the day at the Capital Center based on the data available.

 ## To run
 py lstm.py [arenas.csv]